department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-for-oracle-health.md

 - Release - TBD

 ## MVP
-### OPTION UNDER CONSIDERATION
-- Getting a link options
+### Included in the MVP
-    - Veteran texts "travel" on the day of appointment and receives a link (link is tied to the appt date)
+- Veteran texts "travel" on the day of appointment and receives a link
-    - Veteran receives a link after confirming their appointment (link is tied to the appt date) (we say, only if you're eligible should you click the link)
-- Veteran clicks the link from their phone
+- Veteran clicks the link from their mobile device
 - Veteran verifies their identity
+- Veteran sees information on
+    - How to check their eligibility
+    - How to file a travel claim (i.e. continue to file)
+    - How to check the status of their claim
 - Veteran answers the 3 travel questions
-- Veteran agrees to the terms (or chooses to file later)
+- Veteran agrees to the terms & submits their claim (or chooses to file later)
-- We submit the claim for the date tied to the link
-- We send an SMS to the Veteran on the claim submission status
-- Veteran sees a confirmation page that their claim was submitted and that they will receive an SMS on submission status
+- Veteran sees confirmation that we submitted their claim
+- Veteran receives an SMS that includes the claim submission status

 ### Not Included in the MVP
 - Telehealth & phone appointments (i.e. we will NOT return a check-in link for telehealth or telephone appointments)